-Event types
+Event types you must handle

 EventDescription

-tariff.expiredOccurs when a contract term for the tariff has expired.
+tariff.expiredTriggered when the tariff term has expired.

 {